Josh-XT/AGiXT/docs/1-Getting started/Start Script.md

 ## Docker Deployment

-After setting up the environment variables, the script will:
+After setting up the environment variables and ensuring Docker and Docker Compose are installed, the script will:

 1. Stop any running AGiXT Docker containers
 2. Pull the latest Docker images (if auto-update is enabled)